 - Place mesh strainer on top of large bowl.
 Pour the contents of the saucepan in the strainer (letting the bowl collect the peach tea simple syrup).
-To get any excess juice, use the back of the wooden spoon to press against both the tea bag and the peaches.
-Store in an airtight container and refrigerate or use immediately.
+Use the back of the wooden spoon to firmly press the peaches to extract all the peach flavor.

 To Assemble Peach Sweet Tea

-- Pour the peach tea simpler syrup into the cold water and stir.
-Refrigerate until it reaches your desired temperature.
+- Pour the peach tea simpler syrup into the remaining cold water and stir.

-- To serve, add 3-4 frozen peach slices to a glass.
+- You can refrigerate further until it reaches your desired temperature or serve and add 3-4 frozen peach slices to a glass.
 Pour in chilled tea, garnish with mint sprig and enjoy.